-The diagnosis and choice of a surgical strategy, therefore, need to be based detailed as possible.
-The surgeon has to be able to assess the overall problem (understanding any pelvic imbalances, differences in leg length, etc.) and the specific situation in each section of the vertebral column.
+The diagnosis and choice of a surgical strategy, therefore, need to be based on information that is as detailed as possible.
+The surgeon has to be able to assess the overall problem (overall balance, alignment, etc.) and the specific situation in each joint or section of the vertebral column.